-Every plaintiff in every personal injury case in Florida needs evidence of the accident and injury.
+Collecting evidence in a personal injury case in Florida is something every plaintiff needs to do.
 Sometimes it is clear that the defendant was negligent and that negligence caused particular injuries.
 In those instances, an insurance adjuster may require only cursory evidence to offer to settle a personal injury claim, and that evidence could be readily available.
 However, that is not always the case.

 Some personal injury lawsuits are highly contentious and fiercely contested by the defendant; this can be particularly true in slip and fall accidents where it is more difficult for a plaintiff to prove the defendant’s liability.
 Direct and circumstantial evidence becomes essential, and could be the difference in determining the amount of recovery, or if there is any recovery at all.
 As evidence is critical, plaintiffs need to know what evidence is required and how to collect it after a slip and fall accident in Florida.

 There are two broad categories of evidence, direct evidence of liability and circumstantial evidence.
 In a slip and fall claim, the plaintiff is likely to collect both types of evidence, but direct evidence builds a stronger case.
 Direct evidence supports a claim that the defendant was negligent and that negligence caused personal injuries without any additional inferences needed.
 Often Florida personal injury lawyers say direct evidence speaks for itself in proving an aspect of the personal injury claim.

 Examples of direct evidence include photographs where the slip and fall took place, witness statements about the accident, medical reports on the resulting injuries, and even the plaintiff’s statement of events.
 If the slip and fall occurred in a store or similar venue, video footage, and—if authorities were involved after the fall—police reports are also examples of direct evidence.